sentinel-hub/sentinelhub-js/README.md

   };
 ```

-It is also possible to set the **output response**, if your evalscript contains multiple [output response objects](https://docs.sentinel-hub.com/api/latest/evalscript/v3/#output-object-properties).
+If your evalscript contains multiple [output response objects](https://docs.sentinel-hub.com/api/latest/evalscript/v3/#output-object-properties), you can set the `outputResponseId` to set which output should be returned.
-In this case, the `format` parameter in the `getMapParams` is ignored.

 ```javascript
   const getMapParams = {